KKudas/Secure_Microservices/README.md

 - Ralph Miguel Mandigma
 - Kyle Tubod

+## Note
+- Supposed output for all implementation for the Midterm requirements
+- **NOT to be merged in Main branch nor is used for submission**
+- For documentation purposes only

 ## Project Overview

 This project demonstrates a simple microservice involving three independent microservices: